Home > Cladding > A Holistic View on Ventilated Façade Systems

-With the advancement in façade technology like the ventilated façade systems, there is less of a compromising on aesthetics to meet state-of-the-art quality.
+With the advancement in façade technology like the ventilated façade systems, there is less of a compromise on aesthetics to meet state-of-the-art quality.
 And by choosing sustainable envelope designs and environmentally friendly building materials like clay, the advantages are heightened.
-In India, the clay is easily available and it being a versatile and naturally occurring building material makes it a sustainable choice.
-Clay tiles are highly durable, recyclable and cost effective with good insulation properties.
-Clay tiles have good noise absorption properties and provide excellent sound proofing.
-They have a long lifespan of 50-60 years, are non-flammable, frost-proof and maintenance-free.
+In India, clay is easily available and its being a versatile and naturally occurring building material makes it a sustainable choice.
+Clay tiles are highly durable, recyclable and cost-effective with good insulation properties.
+Clay tiles have good noise absorption properties and provide excellent soundproofing.
+They have a long lifespan of 50-60 years and are non-flammable, frost-proof and maintenance-free.

 The technology behind the ventilated façade systems uncovers its holistic benefits and advantages over traditional as well as other modern façade systems.
 The striking feature of the ventilated façade system is the ability to use air, a renewable resource in the ventilating process.
 This feature makes the system what it is, a “ventilated façade”.
 The continuous ventilation in the air gap enables dry insulation of the walls and slabs and expels moisture from the indoors, keeping the indoor temperature at a comfortable level.
 The ventilated façade systems give a strong visual impact to the building and once the system is in place and installed, the working of the technology will elevate the performance of the building; by enhancing the comfort and well-being of the occupants in the building.